AccursedGalaxy/Insider-Monitor/docs/developer/feature-ideas.md

 #### Token Price Integration
 Include token price data to show value changes in USD or other currencies.

-### UI Improvements

-#### Customizable Dashboard
-Allow users to create custom dashboard layouts with the metrics they care about most.

-#### Mobile Responsive Design
-Optimize the web interface for mobile devices.

-#### Dark/Light Theme Toggle
-Add user preference for UI appearance.

 ## Lower Priority Features